frenetisch-applaudierend/mocka/Readme.md

 RGMock is an Objective-C mocking library designed after [mockito](http://code.google.com/p/mockito/).
 The goal is to provide a powerful yet simple and readable way to isolate your objects when doing unit tests.

 ## Why another mocking library?
-There are other mocking libraries around and they’re quite good.
-So why write another one?
+There are other mocking libraries around, so why write another one?
 RGMock has some features which (together) are not found in the others.

 * **Use-then-verify style** – As opposed to the *record-use-verify* style found for example in OCMock and LRMocky.
 You create a mock, you use it, and when you’re done you verify that all was as expected.
 This keeps your tests clean and simple.
 *  **Easy to refactor** – RGMock tries to make Xcode’s life as easy as possible when it comes to refactoring; particularly renaming methods.
 This means no calls are passed as arguments to macros and all mocks are objects of the mocked types, not a generic id object.